Ed Herlihy: Later life

 Herlihy made his last TV appearance on a PBS tribute N.Y.
 TV: By the People Who Made It in 1999.

+Death

 Herlihy died of natural causes at his home in Manhattan, New York City, aged 89.

 The Herlihy family is one of the supporters of the Lillian Booth Actors Home in Englewood, New Jersey; the foyer, with its oil portrait of Herlihy, is named in his memory.